drmason789/qdomyos-zwift/docs/50_writing_tests.md

 - invalid names to ensure the device is not identified when the name is invalid
 - configuration settings that are required for the device to be detected, including bluetooth device information configuration
 - invalid configurations to test that the device is not detected, e.g. when it's disabled in the settings, but the name is correct
-- exclusion devices: if a device with the same name but of a higher priority type is detected, this device should not be detected
+- exclusion devices: for example if a device with the same name but of a higher priority type is detected, this device should not be detected

 ## Tools in the Test Framework